-The implementation of the Subsidy Reinvestment and Empowerment Programme (SURE-P) commenced in 2012 hence cannot be lumped with the review of the above policy documents (founding and later).
-Meanwhile, in the revised (SURE-P), N180 billion of the subsidy funds is expected to be spent on some capital projects in the ministry of works, Niger Delta and Transport.
+SURE-P commenced implementation in 2012 hence cannot be lumped with the review of the above policy documents (founding and later).
+Meanwhile, in the revised Subsidy Reinvestment and Empowerment Programme (SURE-P) of the Federal Government, N180 billion of the subsidy funds is expected to be spent on some capital projects in the ministries of works, Niger Delta and transport.